 Parents are encouraged to have their students ride the school bus, walk or ride bikes, when possible to relieve traffic congestion before and after school.
-When that is not possible, please refer to the parking lot traffic guide on the next page.
+When that is not possible, please refer to the parking lot traffic guide.
 Dropping off or picking up your students at Holley Park is another option to avoid the parking lot.